 The Jabra Evolve 65t are decent truly wireless headphones that are business-oriented and set themselves apart by their USB dongle that give you a better microphone performance for calls.
 Unfortunately, they aren’t that different from similar Jabra 65t models, and the extra investment might not be worth it.
 If you’re interested in this type of headphones, see our recommendations for best truly wireless earbuds, the best Bluetooth earbuds, and the best earbuds with a mic.

 The Jabra Elite Active 65t and Jabra Evolve 65t are very similar headphones; nearly identical.
 The biggest difference between these two is the fact that the Evolve come with a USB dongle for PC that offers a slightly better microphone performance.
-They also have slightly better battery life and wireless range.
+They also have slightly better battery life and noticeably better wireless range.
 However, if you aren’t looking for business-oriented truly wireless earbuds, then the Elite Active 65t are way less expensive, and are a bit more water resistant, making them better suited for sports.

 The Jabra Evolve 65t are more business-oriented, while the Jabra Elite Sport are designed for physical activity.
 However, the Evolve 65t are a bit more versatile since they have better accurate audio reproduction, a better battery life, and can connect simultaneously to two devices, while having a much better microphone when used with the USB dongle.
 On the other hand, the Elite Sport have a better case that isn’t as frustrating to open as the Evolve 65t, and they are more affordable.